BABB (BAX) Price Hits $0.0004

-BABB (BAX) traded down 0.6% against the U.S. dollar during the twenty-four hour period ending at 10:00 AM Eastern on April 28th.
-BABB has a total market capitalization of $25.35 million and $377,468.43 worth of BABB was traded on exchanges in the last 24 hours.
-One BABB token can now be purchased for $0.0004 or 0.00000001 BTC on major cryptocurrency exchanges.
-During the last seven days, BABB has traded down 16.9% against the U.S. dollar.
+BABB (BAX) traded up 6.7% against the dollar during the 1 day period ending at 8:00 AM Eastern on May 5th.
+BABB has a total market cap of $22.06 million and approximately $625,135.63 worth of BABB was traded on exchanges in the last day.
+One BABB token can now be purchased for approximately $0.0004 or 0.00000001 BTC on popular exchanges.
+Over the last seven days, BABB has traded 12.1% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.